 In the first step, Sam doesn’t need to worry about what Ammi is saying.
 But the goal is to let her put out feelings and thoughts.
 If Sam didn’t play safe, Ammi will end up the conversation in a debate.

 The priority of Sam is to construct the environment so that Ammi can freely share her thoughts, views, and opinion.

 Focus on what you want from conversation.

-The habit of a successful communicator is that they know their end goals.
-Therefore, they do not make foolish choices.
-Asking what you want, help your brain to keep the focus on the end goal and stop you from distraction.
+Once you know your end goal, you will avoid making foolish choices.
+Asking the crucial question, help your brain to keep the focus on the end goal and stop you from distraction.

 Learn to look at the safety sign in conversation.